The Short Version

 1. Topic Selection

 Our research team picks topics based on a combination of Tesla owner forum chatter (/r/teslamotors, /r/TeslaLounge, /r/ModelY, /r/Model3, /r/Cybertruck), Google Trends rising queries, and Amazon Best Sellers Rank movement in the Automotive category.
-A new topic ships when we can find at least 8 quality candidate products with verified Amazon fitment data and at least 50 verified-purchase reviews each.
+A new topic ships when we can find at least 8 quality candidate products with verified Amazon fitment data and an established base of verified-purchase reviews each.

 2. Product Shortlist

-We pull the top 20 products from Amazon search for the target keyword, then filter for: confirmed Amazon availability, 4.3+ star rating, 50+ verified buyer reviews, and clear fitment data (year and trim).
+We pull the top 20 products from Amazon search for the target keyword, then filter for: confirmed Amazon availability, 4.3+ star rating, an established verified-buyer review base, and clear fitment data (year and trim).
 The shortlist is reduced to 8-12 picks chosen to span price tiers, lock mechanisms, install difficulty, or whatever decision factor dominates the category.

 3. Spec Verification